keerin/keerin.github.io/_posts/2016-05-01-daily-update-10.md

 Then I'll put what I've learned in this course to good use and rebuild my blog from scratch, test first.

 I really like the way things are taught in this CodeSchool course.
-A colleague sai it would be wrothwhile supplementing my learning with the Rails for Zombies course as well.
+A colleague said it would be worthwhile supplementing my learning with the Rails for Zombies course as well.
 I'm already paying for it so I might as well!